How to practise self-compassion

 What is self-compassion?

-The difference between self-compassion and self-kindness
+What is the difference between self-compassion and self-kindness?

-- Recognising that others also go through difficult times, and that you’re not alone but connected to others through shared struggles
+- Recognising that others also go through difficult times and that you’re not alone but connected to others through shared struggles

 Self-compassion goes beyond just being kind to yourself.
 It includes practical steps like: